Space Quest V: The Next Mutation

 I had intended to complete the series over the course of a year.
 Should be doable, right?
 Actually it was a terrible idea because at the time I was just a few months away from welcoming my new baby daughter to the world.
 Even before they arrive there’s plenty to do instead of gaming (memories of piles of flat-pack baby furniture).
 So anyway instead of a coherent, structured process, “project Space Quest” became a more typical FFG affair – slow, erratic and fitted in between other gaming, frequently abandoned and restarted.

 Anyway that’s my lameass excuse for taking so long to reach game five, despite the fact I even skipped the second entry.
-I confess We’ve never looked at those really ancient AGI keyboard-driven installments (yes yes, we will turn in our retro-gamer cards immediately).
+I confess we’ve never looked at those really ancient AGI keyboard-driven instalments (yes yes, we will turn in our retro-gamer cards immediately).
 So I started with SQ3 which I got on ok with, partially because I had mentally steeled myself to have a dreadful time of it.
 That meant I was pleasantly surprised when it wasn’t ridiculously tough and unfair.
-Although I definitely looked at gamefaqs more than I admitted at the time.
+Although I definitely looked at GameFAQs more than I admitted at the time.

 SQ4 then was actually dreadful for multiple reasons.
 Such as a chaotic, frustrating action segment that brings no satisfaction when you finally beat it, just relief you’ll never in your life have to do it again.
 Or parts where I didn’t even understand what I was meant to be doing, and only blundered into triggering the next event by pure chance.
 Basically those stupid “time pods” confused me more than once.

-Then I fell into a dreaded “unwinnable state”, where after blundering around uselessly for a while I realized that it was impossible to make further progress because of an earlier mistake.
+Then I fell into a dreaded “unwinnable state”, where I realized that it was impossible to make further progress because of an earlier mistake.
 I have a particular hate for unwinnable states, one being that you may have to go replay a chunk of game.
-Ok so just keep a lot of save fames, right?
-But also you can waste so much time trapped in them before you even realise they are unwinnable.
-That leads to paranoia when I get stuck on anything does a solution even exist at this point?
-So for all we complain about death in sierra games, it’s the dead ends that really grind my gears.
+Ok so that’s my fault for not keeping a big stack of save games, right?
+But also you can waste so much time trapped in these situations, blundering around helplessly before you even realise they are unwinnable.
+It’s demoralising, and leads to paranoia when I get stuck on any puzzle: does a solution even exist at this point?
+Did I miss a timed event or some tiny item an hour ago.
+So for all we complain about death in Sierra games, it’s the dead ends that really grind my gears.

-So I might have abandoned SQ for good, but I’m an old-school DOS gamer who can never quite resist that Sierra intro with its stirring music.
+So I might have abandoned the series for good, but I’m an old-school DOS gamer who can never quite resist that Sierra intro with its stirring music.
 You know what I mean, right?
-The jangly adlib fanfare that promises to take you back to the 386 days and bring you heroics and adventures in detailed, colourful worlds (be they fantasy, scifi or small-town california).
+The jangly adlib fanfare that promises to take you back to the 386 days and bring you heroics and adventures in detailed, colourful worlds (be they fantasy, sci-fi or small-town California).
 Rationally I know that give it a couple of hours I may just be sat there fuming in frustration, yet every time that tune calls to me.
 So I resolved to give the series one more shot which brings us to Space Quest V: The Next Mutation.

 This lady robot really wants Roger dead – for reasons why, play SQ3.